Loch Ness: Monster

-Loch Ness is known as the home of the Loch Ness Monster (also known as "Nessie"), a cryptid, reputedly a large unknown animal.
+Loch Ness is known as the home of the mythical Loch Ness Monster (also known as "Nessie"), a cryptid, reputedly a large unknown animal.
 It is similar to other supposed lake monsters in Scotland and elsewhere, though its description varies from one account to the next.
 Popular interest and belief in the animal's existence have varied since it was first brought to the world's attention in 1933.

 Fish species

 The following fish species are native to Loch Ness.
 A number of others such as perch and roach have been introduced in the Loch or Caledonian Canal with various levels of success.